 Rhoma Battle, Budget & Operations Officer

 Rhoma (dot) Battle (at) dc (dot) gov

 In District government, Rhoma took on the role of disbursements analyst for the DC Tuition Assistance Grant Program.
-Popularly known as DC TAG, Rhoma made payments of the DC TAG on behalf of students to colleges and universities throughout the United States.
+Popularly known as DC TAG, Rhoma made tuition payments to colleges and universities throughout the United States, on behalf of students.
 He then became an OCFO Budget Analyst for the DC State Education Office (now the Office of the State Superintendent of Education, OSSE), and was later hired by OSSE as a Fiscal Programs Analyst for Nutrition Services (now Health and Wellness).
 While at OSSE, Rhoma was responsible for budgeting, financial reports, procurements, and administrative services for Health and Wellness.

-As Budget and Operations Specialist for the SBOE, Rhoma provides substantive budget, procurement, and administrative support for the SBOE staff, the Office of the Ombudsman, and the Office of the Student Advocate.
+As Budget and Operations Officer, Rhoma provides substantive budget, procurement, and operational support to the SBOE board members and staff, the Office of the Ombudsman, and the Office of the Student Advocate.

 Kathleen Coughlin, Education Standards Specialist

 Kathleen Coughlin serves as the Education Standards Specialist for the DC State Board of Education (SBOE).
 She manages the State Board's efforts to analyze, update, and engage the community about DC's statewide educational standards.
 Prior to joining the State Board in November 2022, Coughlin taught multilingual English learners in DC and France.
 She has also worked on linguistics and cognitive science research around the ways people learn grammar in a new language, access to interpretation services in schools, and the preservation of minoritized languages.